FaizanVirani06/Sentiment-Analysis/README.md

 Sentiment-Analysis
 Analyzed sentiment on reviews of businesses that sell pizza in Chicago, IL.
 Creaated chart and word cloud from the acquired data.
+Used Yelp Fusion API

 Instructions:
 In a Jupyter Notebook, perform sentiment analysis on reviews using an API such as Yelp Fusion.